-- Trichomoniasis, a parasitic infection caused by unprotected sex
+- Trichomoniasis is a parasitic infection caused by unprotected sex

 - Vaginal atrophy, the drying and thinning of the vaginal walls during the menopause phase

-- Vaginitis, this is an irritation in and/or around the vagina
+- Vaginitis, is an irritation in and/or around the vagina

 - Yeast infections

-In order to determine whether your vaginal discharge is normal or abnormal, doctors check certain crucial factors.
-These include previous medical history, pregnancy, menopause and even fever in some cases.
+To determine whether your vaginal discharge is normal or abnormal, doctors check certain crucial factors.
+These include previous medical history, pregnancy, menopause and even fever.